Cluster "Civil Security for Society"

 Contents and backgrounds

-The core task of the research Cluster "Civil Security" for the Community is to efficiently counter the rapidly increasing security threats to the citizens of Europe.
+"Civil Security for Society" aims to efficiently counter the rapidly increasing security threats to the citizens of Europe.
 Terrorist attacks, organised crime, illegal immigration and cyber-attacks, as well as natural and man-made disasters, are putting increasing pressure on societies in Europe.
 In addition to technological solutions, especially against threats of an increasingly complex and digitalized society, societal, cultural, historically evolved behavioral patterns as well as ethical aspects of balancing security and freedom must also be taken into account in security research.
 Furthermore, Europe must ensure its independence from safety-critical technologies.

 The Horizon Europe Specific Programme, which sets the thematic framework for the Cluster, identifies the following "Areas of Intervention":